Alek Thomas Preview, Player Props: Diamondbacks vs. Reds

 - The Reds pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.

-- Reds pitchers combine to allow the fourth-most home runs in baseball (181 total, 1.4 per game).
+- Reds pitchers combine to allow 182 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- Cruz starts for the first time this season for the Reds.

 © 2023 Data Skrive.
 All rights reserved.